For tax years beginning after December 31, 2017.

 For tax years beginning January 1, 2005 until December 31, 2017.

 P.L.
 2005, c.
 127 decouples the New Jersey Corporation Business Tax and Gross Income Tax from the federal IRC Section 199 deduction of certain qualified production activities as enacted under the American Jobs Creation Act of 2004 for taxable years beginning after December 31, 2004.

 The allowable New Jersey Domestic Production Activities Deduction is based exclusively on domestic production gross receipts derived from a lease, rental, sale, exchange or other disposition of qualifying production property which was manufactured or produced by the taxpayer in whole or in significant part within the United States.
 Manufactured or produced are as defined under as defined under N.J.S.A.
 54:10A-4(k)(2)(J) and 54A:5-15.

-allowed if they are applicable to or pertaining to production property grown or extracted; films, electricity, natural gas, potable water, computer software or sound recordings produced by the taxpayer; construction activities; engineering or architectural services.
+Deductions are not allowed if they are applicable to or pertaining to production property grown or extracted; films, electricity, natural gas, potable water, computer software or sound recordings produced by the taxpayer; construction activities; engineering, or architectural services.

 Gross Income Tax

 For gross income tax purposes, the allowable deduction is calculated on Form 501–GIT, New Jersey Gross Income Tax Domestic Production Activities Deduction.
 Form 501 GIT and instructions are available on the Division’s website.

 The allowable deduction will be taken into consideration in determining the net distributive share of partnership income; net pro rata share of S corporation income; net profits from business; net gains or income from disposition of property; and net gains or income from rents, reportable on a NJ-1040, NJ-1040NR, or NJ-1041.

 Corporation Business Tax